You can configure which language version the system displays to users when they arrive on the website.

 Depending on this configuration, users either see the content in their preferred culture (if available), or in the website's default content culture (if set to (default) or if the preferred culture is not available).

-Note: The act of logging in does not change the currently selected culture, so the setting only has an effect if users are already logged in when they first reach the website (e.g. when using Windows authentication).
+Note: The act of signing in does not change the currently selected culture, so the setting only has an effect if users are already signed in when they first reach the website (e.g. when using Windows authentication).